3merillon/md2/README.md

 - Dev server: `npm run dev` (open the printed local URL)
 - Build: `npm run build`
 - Preview production build: `npm run preview`

-Note: Paths assume the app is served from the repository root with `/src` and your model folders readable.

 ---